INOPIAE/inoHolidaysWebExcel/readme.md

-# Excel Web-Add-In to get public holidays listed
+# Excel Web-Add-In to list public holidays

+The Add-In offers the oppertunity to enter the date of Easter Sunday into a worksheet as well to enter a list of all German public holidays of one year.

 ## Installation
 ToDo